 For details, see the +S and +SP.
-By default, the number of dirty CPU scheduler threads created equals the number of normal scheduler threads created, and the number of dirty CPU scheduler threads online equals the number of normal scheduler threads online.
+By default, the number of dirty CPU scheduler threads created equals the number of normal scheduler threads created, and the number of dirty CPU scheduler threads online.
 DirtyCPUSchedulers can be omitted if :DirtyCPUSchedulersOnline is not and conversely.
-The number of dirty CPU schedulers online can be changed at runtime through erlang:system_flag(dirty_cpu_schedulers_online, DirtyCPUSchedulersOnline).
+The number of dirty CPU schedulers online can be changed at runtime through erlang:system\flag(dirty\cpu\schedulers\online, DirtyCPUSchedulersOnline).